 At this point in the swap we recommend installing the axles.
 First start with the passenger side.
 Side on the axles to the intermediate shaft and then again pull the hub away from the car and insert into the hub assembly.
 Its close but it will fit and go in this way.

-Now if you are doing this swap in your garage and do not have a long funnel and hose to fill the transmission there is a quick way of doing it.
+Now if you are doing this swap in your garage and do not have a long funnel and hose to fill the transmission, there is a quick way of doing it.
 Your going to need to install the crossmember all the passenger side suspension and passenger rear wheel before doing so.
-So first you will need to install the last Innovative mount on the crossmember this one fits very tight naturally.
+So first you will need to install the last motor mount on the crossmember this one fits very tight naturally.
 Wiggle it on and use a rubber mallet to align it and put the 4 OEM bolts into to secure it.
-There is one bolt above that Innovative suggested you drill through the crossmember and bolt straight through.
-We have found as long as you install the mount loose like we suggest there is no issues requiring this drilled through bolt.
 Once this mount is on and torqued to spec you can install it on the corresponding mount that comes off the bellhousing that you already put in there before putting the engine in the car.
 Lets the crossmember hang from the mount.
 Again do not tighten the nut on the end of the bolt.
 You the metal dowel to align the 4 holes of the crossmember.
 This is why you left all the mounts loose.
 Chances are you will have to push and pull a bit to get these holes to line up.
 I suggest installing the 4 bolts for the crossmember by hand one at a time until the all are threading in and then torquing the with a wrench.
 Once the crossmember is torqued to spec you can go around and tighten all the mount's left loose to spec as well.

 Start to attach the track, tow and trailing arms on the passenger side of the car to the hub assemble and install the wheel.
 Also do not forgot to put the axles nuts on the new axle.
 When re-installing the arm's we suggest working from the rear most bar to the front most.
 The very front one may require you to push the spindle or hub forward while pushing the bolt through the holes, this is normal.
 Tighten them to spec after all are installed.